 A new Cutler RMP would be developed that incorporates many of the measures in the current Cutler RMP.
 This new Cutler RMP would be developed after the Project receives a FERC license Order.
-PacifiCorp proposes developing and/or updating as necessary new Project management plans the Cutler RMP for the following resources relevant to land use: grazing management, shoreline management, sediment and erosion control, and weed management.
-These resource management plans programs would be part of the overall Cutler Resource Management Program RMP and would guide Project operations to minimize impacts to land use and associated features, such as agricultural infrastructure and shoreline erosion.
+PacifiCorp proposes developing and/or updating the Cutler RMP for the following resources relevant to land use: grazing management, shoreline management, sediment and erosion control, and weed management.
+These programs would be part of the overall Cutler RMP and would guide Project operations to minimize impacts to land use and associated features, such as agricultural infrastructure and shoreline erosion.